sabinabains/dsc-phase-1-project/README.md

 ![image](https://user-images.githubusercontent.com/71892324/137145150-0a79dbf7-7e74-4817-98ce-157cb978636a.png)

-Animation films outperformed all other genres with a median profit of 136.8MM.
-Median budget for this genre was 75MM.
+Animation films outperformed all other genres with a median profit of 196.4MM.
+Median budget for this genre was 85MM.

-Adventure and Family have high average profits as well while keeping low costs
+Adventure and Sci-Fi have high average profits as well while keeping low costs

-Action, Sci-Fi, Fantasy, and Comedy genres have higher budgets than profit on average, and are more risky
+Action and Fantasy genres have higher budgets than profit on average, and therefore are risky

 Using the median rather than the mean excludes potential outliers in films, further demonstrating Animation films as a clear winner